|

 That God has a moral kingdom is evident from the following quotation:

-19 Jehovah hath established his throne in the heavens; And his kingdom ruleth over all.
-20 Bless Jehovah, ye his angels, That are mighty in strength, that fulfill his word, Hearkening unto the voice of his word.
-21 Bless Jehovah, all ye his hosts, Ye ministers of his, that do his pleasure.
-22 Bless Jehovah, all ye his works, In all places of his dominion: Bless Jehovah, 0 my soul (Ps.
-103:19-22).
 According to this statement of Scripture there is some locality in the universe which is called in the original language "the heavens, of the heavens" which we may speak of as "the immediate presence of God," and which is declared to belong to Jehovah: "The heavens are the heavens of Jehovah ..."
 (Ps.
 115:16).
 It is in this place where God's throne is established.
 He is there enthroned, the Absolute Monarch of the universe.

 All space, our conception of which is ever enlarging in the light of modern discoveries,¹ is within His kingdom.
 He holds absolute sway and power everywhere.

 When He thus brought into existence the material, physical universe, the angelic hosts, whom He had created before this time, shouted for joy: "When the morning stars sang together, And all the sons of God shouted for joy!"
 (Job 38:7).
-This verse proves positively that the celestial beings were created prior to the material universe.

 We are scriptural in coming to the conclusion that there are ranks and orders of the heavenly hosts.
 Proof of this position is seen in the fact that there was but one "anointed cherub."
 In an examination of Ezekiel 28:1-19 we find that in the first ten verses of this chapter the prophet was speaking to the literal king of Tyre of his own day.
 But in verses 11-19 obviously his vision was enlarged, and he was given a view of the primitive earth and of him who is known in other portions of the Scripture as "the god of this world":

 11 Moreover the word of Jehovah came unto me, saying, 12 Son of man take up a lamentation over the king of Tyre, and say unto him, Thus saith the Lord Jehovah: Thou sealest up the sum, full of wisdom, and perfect in beauty.
 13 Thou wast in Eden, the garden of God; every precious stone was thy covering, the sardius, the topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, and gold: the workmanship of thy tabrets and of thy pipes was in thee; in the day that thou wast created they were prepared.
 14 Thou wast the anointed cherub that covereth: and I set thee, so that thou wast upon the holy mountain of God: thou hast walked up and down in the midst of the stones of fire.
 15 Thou wast perfect in thy ways from the day that thou wast created, till unrighteousness was found in thee.
-16 By the abundance of thy traffic they filled the midst of thee with violence, and thou hast sinned: therefore have I cast thee as profane out of the mountain of God; and I have destroyed thee, 0 covering cherub, from the midst of the stones of fire.
+16 By the abundance of thy traffic they filled the midst of thee with violence, and thou hast sinned: therefore have I cast thee as profane out of the mountain of God; and I have destroyed thee, O covering cherub, from the midst of the stones of fire.
 17 Thy heart was lifted up because of thy beauty; thou hast corrupted thy wisdom by reason of thy brightness: I have cast thee to the ground; I have laid thee before kings, that they may behold thee.
 18 By the multitude of thine iniquities, in the unrighteousness of thy traffic, thou hast profaned thy sanctuaries; therefore have I brought forth a fire from the midst of thee; it hath devoured thee, and I have turned thee to ashes upon the earth in the sight of all them that behold thee.
 19 All they that know thee among the peoples shall be astonished at thee: thou art become a terror, and thou shalt nevermore have any being (Ezek.
 28:11-19).

 Though the prophet still speaks of and to the king of Tyre, verses 11 and 12, it is evident that the description far transcends the personality and the role of any mortal man.
 He was righteous when created and continued in this condition for ages--until unrighteousness² was found in his heart.
 He is called the "anointed cherub" and "the cherub that covereth."
 He walked up and down in the midst of the stones of fire (vss.
 14-17).
 As the anointed cherub, he was upon the holy mountain of God.
 The stones of fire here referred to can be understood by a glance at Ezekiel, chapter 1.
 In this passage the prophet was given a vision of the throne of Jehovah³ upon which one like unto a son of man was seated.
 This throne upon which Jehovah was seated was placed upon a pavement which, in turn, was resting upon the stones of fire.
 It becomes evident from the reading of this passage that this cherub was occupying the highest position in the universe under the Triune God.